M4nu/ObjectRouteBundle/README.md

 $message->setCategory($category);
 ```

-And the corresponding list route :
+And the corresponding route :

 ```yaml
 message_show: